As you prepare for your future Sailor to leave, breathe and take one day at a time.

 allowed to keep and can use it to keep letters together in his/her A/B drawer once s/he is in his/her

-2. S/He will be able to keep a small Bible if s/he wants to take one or s/he can get one at the RTC.
+2. S/He will be able to keep a small Bible if s/he wants to take one or s/he can get a New Testament and

 S/He will also be able to keep a small religious medal if s/he wants (it must be silver in color and